How to Sue an Uninsured Driver in 2025 (Take These 4 Steps)

 Uninsured motorist coverage is an optional insurance coverage that can be added to your auto insurance policy.
 It provides protection in the event you are involved in an accident with an uninsured or underinsured driver.

-If you have uninsured motorist coverage, your own insurance company may step in to cover your damages, medical expenses, and other losses up to the limits specified in your policy.
+If you have uninsured motorist coverage, instead of asking “Can I sue someone who hit my car without insurance,” your own insurance company will step in to cover your damages, medical expenses, and other losses up to the limits specified in your policy.

 The specific terms and conditions of uninsured motorist coverage can vary, so it’s advisable to review your policy and consult your insurance provider for detailed information.

-To find cheap uninsured motorist coverage, use our free quote comparison tool below to get started.
+To find cheap uninsured motorist coverage, use our free quote comparison tool to get started.

 How often do people drive without car insurance?